 What Happens If You See Baby Bed Bugs?

 If you see these babies, vacuum the piece of furniture or rug where you see them.
 If there is not a full infestation you may be able to get rid of them, so they won’t continue to multiply.
 After vacuuming, put down some traps to determine if there are more bed bugs in your home.
-If so, you need to contact a professional to remove them.

 Can You Feel Baby Bed Bugs Crawl on You?